IntentArchitect/Docs/articles/getting-started/tutorials/create-a-module/03-install-and-run-the-module/install-and-run-the-module.md

 ## Run the Module

 We've created a project structure, installed our Module, and set the Output Target to our `TestApp.Domain` project.
-We're now ready to run our Module.
+We are now ready to run our Module.

 1. You will have noticed that the Software Factory executed once more.
 When you click on it you will see that the following changes should be staged: